Unique Places to See in Hawaii

-The Vintage Cave: A Honolulu hot spot called The Vintage Cave is not only a restaurant of the most elite luxury, but is also a club of renowned exclusivity.
+The Vintage Cave in Honolulu is a restaurant of the most elite luxury.
+But it is also a elite club of exclusivity.
 Its chefs create artistic plates reflective of native Hawaiian dishes, plants and flavors.
-Visitors would be well-advised in advance about the menu pricing before they make dinner reservations, as this restaurant’s finery begins at $295 per plate.
+Visitors should check the menu’s prices before they make dinner reservations.
+This is because this restaurant’s meals begins at $295 per plate.
 Interested parties can also join The Vintage Cave’s club for membership fees beginning at $50,000.
 Unsurprisingly, this restaurant is the most exclusive venue in Hawaii.

-Kapoho Tide Pools: Snorkeling is always an exquisite way to explore underwater seascapes, and on the shores of Kapoho on the Big Island, some of the tide pools are geothermally heated.
+Snorkeling is always an exquisite way to explore underwater seascapes.
+And on the shores of Kapoho on the Big Island, some of the tide pools are geothermally heated.
 Since these tide pools can be incredibly warm, they cultivate a diverse population of marine plants and fish.
 The snorkeling area extends almost 200 yards into the ocean, creating a wide expanse to explore.

-Volcano Winery: This unusual Big Island winery is known for making their wine blends from the fermented juice of tropical fruits, honey, nuts and grapes.
-They are appreciated for other creative blends including, the guava wine, jaboticaba berry and grape wine, as well as macadamia nut wine.
+This unusual Big Island winery is known for making their wine blends from the fermented juice of tropical fruits, honey, nuts and grapes.
+They have other creative blends including, the guava wine, jaboticaba berry and grape wine, as well as macadamia nut wine.
 They also sell other features such as beautifully carved wine holders, wooden coasters, salt boxes and Volcano Winery glasses.
-The winery is open every day and charges a minimal fee of $5 to $8 for visitors to taste their delicious Hawaiian blends.
+The winery is open every day and charges a minimal fee of $5 to $8.

-Maui Crafts Guild: Located in the town of Paia, off the Hana Highway, visitors can add this stop to their winding road travel.
-The Maui Crafts Guild is the only artist-owned gallery stocked exclusively of crafts and creations from Maui artists.
-Shoppers can enjoy seeing anything from hand-made paper, ceramics, wooden sculptures, prints and mixed media to jewelry, pottery, baskets, kimonos, beads, wall hangings and bowls.
-Many of the featured items are reasonably priced items, making the perfect souvenir created by local residents on your vacation to Hawaii.
+Located in the town of Paia, off the Hana Highway, visitors can add this stop to their winding road travel.
+The Maui Crafts Guild is the only gallery exclusively selling crafts and creations from Maui artists.
+Shoppers can also enjoy seeing anything from hand-made paper, ceramics, wooden sculptures, prints and mixed media to jewelry, pottery, baskets, kimonos, beads, wall hangings and bowls.
+Many of the items are inexpensive, making them perfect souvenirs of your vacation to Hawaii.